Medic1111/PORTAL-ZONE-MY-PORTAL-v2/README.md

 - Joing a room happens when the link to CHAT in first main component (utilities) is clicked

+- The chat will pop taking over the rendering of the 3 components in the main section, conditionally, with a button to close, and a form to type messages and send

+- The chat autoscrolls to the bottom always showing latest message

 - Leaving a room happens when user closes the chat as well as click on a different class from the class list located on the main aside component

 - When leaving the chat, all listeners get removed to avoid multiple messages

 - On the back end, all messages being exchanged gets stored in the Classes DB message array, it is rendered when user opens the chat

+[ANNOYING_DETAILS_TO_CHECK]:

+- Mobile is absolute trash...
+- Come up with solution for mobile
+- If author is writing msg, differentiate somehow from other msgs
+- Add date and remove $ from the msgs info

+_NEXT_

+[2]: DROP FROM CLASS

+- Easy enough, lets get it out of the way
+- Student click drop class and a pop up confirm appear.
+Cancel returns, confirm will send a put request to backend
+- Server will receive the current class info, and update the roster from db sending back a confirmation response
+- Loading spinner will be active

+_STUDENT_ _WILL_ _BE_ _COMPLETE_

+[3]: DELETE CLASS

+- Easy enough, lets get it out of the way
+- Teacher click drop class and a pop up confirm appear.
+Cancel returns, confirm will send a delete request to backend
+- Server will receive the current class info, and delete from db sending back a confirmation response
+- Loading spinner will be active

+{from there, roster, add class modal, remove or edit assignment, grade within the roster check}

+[FURTHER_IDEAS]: Intend to limit amount of classes a teacher can add without submitting a payment.
+Perhaps implement some private, some paid for the student... developing the idea still, but hoping to be able to integrate stripe for payments.